 LOGOS means many things.
 It means the rational ordering of the cosmos and the logic of human thought.
 It means "thoughtful discourse" like the conversations we have about important, difficult, and life-giving matters.
 It means "word," as in "In the beginning was the Word," whom Christians find embodied in Jesus.
 In the spirit of all of these meanings, we invite you to join us for LOGOS as we explore a range of topics related to our faith, our world, and our lives together.
 Each month features a new topic.
 Come for one session or come for them all.

 Come learn, ask, and grow!
 Bring a friend!
-All LOGOS classes meet at 9:30 on Sunday mornings either in the library or the parlor.
+All LOGOS classes meet at 9:30 on Sunday mornings in the parlor.
+Childcare available.

 Be You, Be Loved, Belong classes